MohsenKoohi/GSFS/README.txt

 1)Our "rsa.c" file is adopted from PolarSSL package "http://polarssl.org/" and we have only ported their work in to kernel mode for our usage.
 2)Our "skein512.c" file is adopted from "http://www.skein-hash.info/".
+3)"aes.c" is "Christophe Devine's AES" and we dont' use it.
+Instead we use kernel's aes, see cipher.c.

 References:
 [1] Erel Geron and Avishai Wool.
 Crust: cryptographic remote untrusted storage without